freetrade vs City Index, Updated for 2024

 How Many Clients Do freetrade and City Index Have?

 Both freetrade and City Index are well established with their customer base.
-It is important to work with a broker you can trust and one of the easiest ways of establishing this is by knowing how many clients they already work with.
+It is really important to work with a broker you can trust and one of the easiest ways of establishing this is by knowing how many clients they already work with.

 What Payment Methods Do freetrade and City Index Accept?